-We spent three perfect days exploring Milos, Greece, which is a small island in the Cyclades.
+We spent three perfect days exploring Milos, Greece in September, 2018.
+Milos is a small island in the Cyclades.
 Needless to say, charming is the perfect word to describe Milos.
 Less touristy than most places.
 There is an abundance of Greek culture and great food in the towns and villages.
 If you prefer unique beaches you will find plenty, considering there are over 70 beaches around Milo’s.
 You can even explore ancient ruins and catacombs.
 Like everyone we met in Greece, the people are warm and friendly.
 Milos is not busy like Santorini, hence, you can rent a car or an ATV and drive with barely any traffic.
 We were definitely looking forward to exploring Milos, Greece for the next three days.
 Looking for a quite peaceful perfect get away packed with things to do?
 Milos is your perfect destination!

 Steve and I arrived by small plane from Athens after a 35 minute flight.
 We were going to explore Milos for three days.
 We knew we were in for a special treat when we saw the island from the air and landed at the small airport.
 After renting a car we began to explore.
 First stop was the Ancient Roman Theatre and Catacombs located near the village of Tripiti.
 Immediately we fell in love with the countryside along with the small villages we were traveling through.
 The Roman Theatre was beyond expectations.
 The marble Theatre sits on a hillside overlooking the sea.
 Built during the Hellenistic period, around 3 BC then completed by the Romans around 7 or 8 BC.

 Hike to Prophet Ilias Chapel